 - 6. Fencing.
-The Zoning Hearing Board may require secure fencing in locations where needed to protect public safety.
-As an alternative, the Zoning Hearing Board may approve the use of thorny vegetation to discourage public access.
+The Zoning Hearing Board may require secure fencing around active mining areas in locations where needed to protect public safety.
 Also, warning signs shall be placed around the outer edge of the use. - 7.
 Hours of Operation.
-The Zoning Hearing Board, as a condition of special exception use approval, may reasonably limit late night hours of operation of the use and of related trucking and blasting operations to avoid conflicts with residential areas. - 8.
-There shall be sufficient safeguards in place, include measures to control dust, to minimize health and safety hazards to neighboring residents. - 9.
+The Zoning Hearing Board, as a condition of special exception use approval, may reasonably limit late night hours of operation of the use and of related trucking operations if the activities could conflict with residential areas. - 8.
+The applicant shall describe measures that will be used to control dust, consistent with DEP regulations.
+The applicant shall describe safeguards that will be used to minimize health and safety hazards to residents. - 9.
 Prior to the initiation of mining activities in any area, the applicant shall provide proof to the Zoning Officer of having obtained all required permits and approvals, including a DEP mining permit and a NPDES permit, as applicable. - 10.
 The applicant shall provide a professional traffic impact study with the special exception application.
 Such study shall address the ability of the public road surfaces to handle the truck traffic, in addition to congestion, sight distance and safety issues. - 11.
-A concrete plant or a concrete products manufacturing use (such as precast concrete or concrete pavers) or an asphalt plant or an asphalt products manufacturing use may be located on the same lot as a mineral extraction use or on an adjacent lot, provided such manufacturing uses are designed to allow materials to be moved between the mining use and the manufacturing use shall also need special exception use approval. - 12.
+A concrete plant or a concrete products manufacturing use (such as precast concrete or concrete pavers) or an asphalt plant or an asphalt products manufacturing use may be located on the same lot as a mineral extraction use or on an adjacent lot, provided such manufacturing uses are designed to allow materials to be moved between the mining use and the manufacturing use without using a public collector or arterial road.
+Each such manufacturing use shall also need special exception use approval. - 12.
 Mechanical equipment and silos to serve a use allowed under this subsection shall have a maximum total height of 120 feet, provided that portions of the facility over 50 feet in height shall not be intended for routine occupancy by humans. - 13.
-A maximum of 100 total acres shall be disturbed at one time as part of the mineral extraction use, other than areas that are actively being reclaimed. - (40) Mobile/Manufactured Home.
+A maximum of 100 total acres shall be disturbed at one time as part of the actual mining activities, other than areas that are actively being reclaimed. - (40) Mobile/Manufactured Home.
 See "Manufactured (Mobile) Home" in this Section.